United States House Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

 A markup session of the CJS subcommittee in July 2020.

 The United States House Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies is a standing committee of the U.S. House subcommittees and is within the United States House Committee on Appropriations.
 The United States House Committee on Appropriations has joint jurisdiction with the United States Senate Committee on Appropriations over all appropriations bills in the United States Congress.
 Each committee has 12 matching subcommittees, each of which is tasked with working on one of the twelve annual regular appropriations bills.
 This subcommittee has jurisdiction over the budgets for the United States Department of Commerce, the United States Department of Justice, and Science policy of the United States.

-The current chair of the subcommittee is Republican Hal Rogers of Texas and the Ranking Member is Democrat Matt Cartwright of Pennsylvania.
+The current chair of the subcommittee is Republican Hal Rogers of Kentucky and the Ranking Member is Democrat Grace Meng of New York.

 Appropriations process

 Traditionally, after a federal budget for the upcoming fiscal year has been passed, the appropriations subcommittees receive information about what the budget sets as their spending ceilings.
 This is called "302(b) allocations" after section 302(b) of the Congressional Budget Act of 1974.
 That amount is separated into smaller amounts for each of the twelve Subcommittees.
 The federal budget does not become law and is not signed by the President.
 Instead, it is guide for the House and the Senate in making appropriations and tax decisions.
 However, no budget is required and each chamber has procedures in place for what to do without one.
 The House and Senate now consider appropriations bills simultaneously, although originally the House went first.
 The House Committee on Appropriations usually reports the appropriations bills in May and June and the Senate in June.
 Any differences between appropriations bills passed by the House and the Senate are resolved in the fall.